rafael-carvalho/mv-object-detection/README.md

 3) CAMERAS - Optional - If you don't want all cameras on your network to be scanned, you can create a string that contains a series of Serial Numbers separated by ;

+There are 3 ways you can set the variables:
 1) config.ini

 Create a file at the root called config.ini with the following structure: